stephaniegatt/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  class extends react.component, then you define initial state (either in the constructor setting this.state or by setting state = at the top level of the class)

 2. Describe the different phases of the component lifecycle.

+  Birth/Mounting phase: render method is invoked and componentDidMount gets called

+  Growth/Udpating Phase: updating component data, setState, and shouldComponentUpdate if needed

+  Death/Unmounting Phase: removing component from the screen, componentWillUnmount

 3. Demonstrate an understanding of class component lifecycle methods.

+  render() is the only method that must be defined within the lifecyle, it is used to tell react to return one piece of DOM

 4. Define stateful logic.

+  Stateful logic includes properties that determine how the app will look for a particular state.

 5. Describe how to test a React component with React Testing Library.

+  arrange: set up code you want to be tested,
+  act: calling a function or method that returns the result we are looking for,
+  assert: checking that our assumption was correct and what we expected to happen or .not happen is true

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.